-The house also has the original bed and costumes used in Franco Zeffirelli’s 1968 version of Romeo and Juliet.
+The house also contains the original bed and costumes used in Franco Zeffirelli’s 1968 version of Romeo and Juliet.
 So they play up this connection from every possible angle, and it works.
-Even when you know that Romeo and Juliet is just a made up tale, coming here makes you want to believe it’s all true.
+Even when you know that Romeo and Juliet is just a made up tale of romance and tragedy, coming here makes you want to believe it’s all true.

 And the infamous love note wall, where people stick their notes and pleas in the hopes that Juliet will help them find their true loves:

 The rules around sticking these notes on the brick wall changed a few years ago in order to help preserve the building.
 People often used chewing gum or tape to stick notes to the wall, which caused unnecessary damage.
 But, as of 2012, doing this came with a 500 Euro fine.
 Graffiti was also banned, except on specifically-marked removable panels.

 If this doesn’t satisfy your need to express your love, you can also write letters to Juliet, and a group of volunteers called “Juliet’s Secretaries” will pen a response.
 I just hope they respond in Italian to make the experience a little more authentic.